a close up of a computer screen with a triangle pattern

 For example, when you hire a VA with Near, you're connected with pre-vetted professionals based in LatAm who have skill sets suited to your specific business needs.

-Furthermore, you’ll receive support throughout the recruitment process and even after a placement is made..
+You’ll also receive support throughout the recruitment process and even after a placement is made.

 Network in industry groups

-Sometimes the best hires come from good old-fashioned word of mouth.
-Industry groups on LinkedIn or through trade associations can be goldmines for finding VAs who’ve already proven themselves with businesses like yours.
+Sometimes the best hires come from good old-fashioned word-of-mouth recommendations.
+Industry groups on LinkedIn or through trade associations can be goldmines for finding VAs who've already proven themselves with businesses like yours.

 The advantage here is simple: you're getting recommendations from people who've actually worked with these VAs.
 They know if someone delivers on time, communicates well, and handles the specific challenges your industry faces.